SEA - TYO

 What is the cheapest Seattle to Tokyo flight route?

-Our data shows that the cheapest route for a one-way flight from Seattle to Tokyo cost $502 and was between Seattle and Tokyo Narita Airport.
-On average, the best prices are found if you fly from Seattle to Tokyo Haneda Airport.
-The average price for a return flight for this route is $943.
+Our data shows that the cheapest route for a return flight from Seattle to Tokyo cost $699 and was between Seattle (SEA) and Tokyo Haneda Airport (HND).
+On average, the best prices are found if you fly this route.
+The average price for a return flight for this route is $699.

 What’s the cheapest day of the week to fly from Seattle to Tokyo?

-The average price of all flights from Seattle to Tokyo clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Seattle to Tokyo clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Seattle to Tokyo?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Seattle to Tokyo, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Seattle to Tokyo, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Seattle to Tokyo?